 On January 16, 2015, the Company appealed from certain portions of the Delaware Court of Chancery's rulings on remand, including but not limited to the Final Order and Judgment, to the Delaware Supreme Court.
 On January 29, 2015, PharmAthene cross-appealed from certain portions of the Delaware Court of Chancery's rulings on remand, including but not limited to the Final Order and Judgment, to the Delaware Supreme Court.
 The Company filed its opening brief on appeal on March 2, 2015; PharmAthene filed its answering brief on appeal and opening brief on cross-appeal on April 1, 2015; the Company filed its reply brief on appeal and answering brief on cross-appeal on May 1, 2015; and PharmAthene filed reply briefing on cross-appeal on May 11, 2015.
-Oral argument before the Delaware Supreme Court has not yet been scheduled.
+On October 7, 2015, the Delaware Supreme Court heard oral argument, en banc, and, as of the date hereof, has not issued its decision.
 There is no assurance that either appeal will be successful.

-See Notes 1 and 2 for information relating to the Company's ongoing chapter 11 proceedings.
+See Notes 1 and 2 to the financial statements for information relating to the Company's ongoing chapter 11 proceedings.